Highland, MI dentist explains the dental crown (tooth cap) procedure

 The dental crown procedure

-The first step in any treatment is a consultation with Dr. Seguin.
-During this time, she performs an in-depth evaluation of your teeth and gums to determine the best treatment options for you, in addition to talking with you about any symptoms you are experiencing as well as your treatment preferences and desired results.
-She takes the time to answer any questions you have so you can feel confident about your treatment plan.
+The first step in any treatment is a consultation with the doctors of Milford Dental and Associates.
+During this time, the doctor performs an in-depth evaluation of your teeth and gums to determine the best treatment options for you, in addition to talking with you about any symptoms you are experiencing as well as your treatment preferences and desired results.
+They will take the time to answer any questions you have so you can feel confident about your treatment plan.
 We will also discuss your dental crown cost and payment options for fitting your treatment into your budget.
-Her team is always happy to help you determine whether your dental insurance benefits will cover your treatment and if you will have out-of-pocket costs.
+The team is always happy to help you determine whether your dental insurance benefits will cover your treatment and if you will have out-of-pocket costs.

 Getting a dental crown placed typically takes two visits to the office.
 In the first visit:

-- Dr. Seguin will numb your tooth and the surrounding area with an effective local anesthetic so you are comfortable throughout the procedure.
+- The doctor will numb your tooth and the surrounding area with an effective local anesthetic so you are comfortable throughout the procedure.

-- If a crown is being used to repair a tooth that has been damaged or is decayed, Dr. Seguin removes the damaged structure from the tooth and disinfects the area.
+- If a crown is being used to repair a tooth that has been damaged or is decayed, the doctor removes the damaged structure from the tooth and disinfects the area.

 - The tooth is shaped for the placement of the crown so that the tooth cap sits snugly over it without adding bulk to your mouth.
 We take dental impressions of the tooth so that your crown can be custom fabricated from high-quality dental ceramic.